Our Verdict

 More than one feature on a heater can either help or hinder this score, from unique heating element design and interchangeable fan speeds to oscillation mode and temperature set functions.
 We were delighted to find that the Vornado AVH10 showed up with its flame stoked for our Consistent Warmth metric.

-After sitting in front of the Vornado and testing all of its fan speeds, temperature settings, and close vs. Far placement, we found that this smaller unit was our most consistent heat source throughout the entire lineup of tested space heaters.
-The Vornado does not have an oscillating function; therefore, when it came to keeping our own temperatures unchanged, this unit provided a constant flow of heat directly on the subject without moving back and forth.
+After sitting in front of the Vornado and testing all of its fan speeds, temperature settings, and close vs. far placement, we found that this smaller unit was our most consistent heat source throughout the entire lineup of tested space heaters.
+The Vornado does not have an oscillating function, so it easily provided a constant flow of heat directly on the subject without moving back and forth.

 Another feature allowing us more consistent warmth was the Vornado's room temperature setting, which turns the heating unit on as the temperature drops and then turns off when the room heats up beyond your desired setting.
 This feature made for a very dependable and constant heater that didn't create hotspots during use.
 The only downside to the Vornado comes when starting with a cold or rather drafty room.
 It takes quite a while for this heater to catch up with the cold, and any breeze can somewhat diminish the effectiveness of the Vornado.